-- There were no coaching other compensation and benefits paid by a third party reported on the Statement, no procedures were performed. - Support Staff/Administrative Salaries, Benefits and Bonuses Paid by the University and Related Entities - We haphazardly selected a sample of 25 support staff/administrative personnel employed by the Athletic Department and related entities during the reporting period. - We obtained and inspected reporting period summary payroll registers for each selection.
+There were no coaching other compensation and benefits paid by a third party reported on the Statement, no procedures were performed.

+Support Staff/Administrative Compensation, Benefits, and Bonuses Paid by the University and Related Entities

+- We haphazardly selected a sample of 25 support staff/administrative personnel employed by the Athletic Department and related entities during the reporting period. - We obtained and inspected reporting period summary payroll registers for each selection.
 We compared and agreed related summary payroll registers to the related support staff administrative salaries, benefits and bonuses paid by the Athletic Department and related entities expenditure recorded by the Athletic Department in the Statement during the reporting period and recalculated totals.

-Support Staff/Administrative Other Compensation and Benefits Paid by a Third Party
+Support Staff/Administrative Compensation, Benefits, and Bonuses Paid by a Third Party

-There were no support staff/administrative other compensation and benefits paid by a third party reported on the Statement, no procedures were performed.
+There were no support staff/administrative compensation, benefits, and bonuses paid by a third party reported on the Statement, no procedures were performed.